MolBIFFM/diana/README.md

 [STRING](https://string-db.org/).

-Statistical network analysis assesses the distribution of measurements across densely interacting portions of protein-protein interaction networks.
-Different enrichment analyses considering an entire protein-protein interaction network or its individual portions with respect to
+Statistical network analysis assesses the distribution of measurements across densely interacting portions of the protein-protein interaction network.
-[Gene Ontology](http://geneontology.org/) terms and [Reactome](https://reactome.org/) pathways relate annotation of functional modules with mass-spectrometry data to determine sets of interacting proteins of
+Different enrichment analyses considering the entire protein-protein interaction network or its individual portions with respect to [Gene Ontology](http://geneontology.org/) terms and [Reactome](https://reactome.org/) pathways relate annotation of functional modules with mass-spectrometry data to determine sets of interacting proteins of